spiral/docs/docs/en/validation/spiral.md

 # Spiral Validator

-You can validate your data using the [spiral/validator](https://github.com/spiral/validator) component.
-The component provides an array-based DSL to construct complex validation chains.
+The Spiral Framework provides a validation component that allows you to validate data using the [spiral/validator](https://github.com/spiral/validator) package.
+This is a simple, lightweight validator that provides an array-based Domain Specific Language (DSL) to construct complex validation chains.

-The component contains `Checkers`, `Conditions`, and `Validation` object.

 > **Note**
 > Read more about [Validation](factory.md) in the Spiral Framework.

 ## Installation and Configuration

-To install the component:
+To install the component run the following command:

 ```bash
 composer require spiral/validator